-Coverage can be terminated on the date of Final Completion recited in a Notice of Completion (NOC) filed for the construction phase.
+Coverage should be continued and not terminated until the date of Final Completion recited in a Notice of Completion (NOC) filed for the construction phase.

 If you have any questions about terminating Builder's Risk insurance on a project, contact Willis Towers Watson.